 Other Notable Codecs

-There are several other codecs worth noting due to their specific features or targeted use cases.
+Several other codecs are worth noting due to their specific features or targeted use cases.
 These include MPEG-2 and MPEG-4, widely used in broadcasting and online streaming.
 Additionally, there’s the latest Versatile Video Coding (VVC) and Essential Video Coding (EVC) from the MPEG group.
-Both promise improved compression efficiency and flexibility but are yet to achieve widespread adoption.
+Both promise improved compression efficiency and flexibility but have yet to achieve widespread adoption.

 Factors to Consider When Choosing a Video Codec